subashkandasamy/BDD-SeleniumCucumberframeworkTestng/README.md

 • Both Passed and Failer scenario capture the screenshot and attached to result

-# Selenium Version:
+# Selenium Version :
 3.141

 # Browser :
 Tested with Firefox 67.0 And framework is cable of run on multiple browser based on the configuration of browser value in config file under Config package

-# How to run the test
+# How to run the test :
 clone the repository and down all the dependencies maven install or Maven clean build right click on pom and run as Maven Install

-# Results
+# Results :
 Results are avilable under target folder
 Avilable result type
 • Cucumber Pretty